 What does "Calliope" mean?

 Calliope was the daughter of Zeus and is seen as a "tablet muse" by many computer scientists, thus, an early precursor for digital education ideals.
-Just google for "Calliope" and have a look at the pictures.
+Just look for "Calliope" and have a look at the pictures.

 How is the Calliope gGmbH funded?

 Our company is a non-profit Ltd. Our money comes from three sources: Firstly, the founders put in their share capital according to the statute.
 After being funded by the Federal Ministry of Economics and Technology and a smaller funding contract for the IT summit we exclusively asked for donations - all donors are mentioned on the partners page.
 Donors (officially grant authorities) can either donate money or, in special cases, hardware or personal contributions like components for the board or training measures.
 Monetary donations of sponsors are bound to the purchase of Calliope mini boards for students or completely free from a specified purpose.
 Some donors want a connection with other training initiatives related to our project, like Google with Fraunhofer-Roberta or Microsoft with "Code your Life".
 They are also happy about support from NGOs like the App Camps in Hamburg or KiWiZ in Hannover.
 Our only return for the donors is that they are mentioned as supporters of the project, they do not have any influence on the work of Calliope gGmbH.
 The third source will be the commercial sale of the Calliope mini.
 All revenues will eventually flow back into funding our company targets, so more boards and material for kids is bought with this.